 A virus called varicella-zoster causes chickenpox.
 Most children now get the chickenpox vaccine, which is very effective, but some will still get the virus.
 Children who get chickenpox after having had the vaccine tend to experience a more mild form of the illness.

-Chickenpox may begin with a fever, exhaustion, irritability, or a headache.
+Chickenpox may begin with a fever.
 The rash tends to appear within a day or two, presenting as many tiny, fluid filled blisters all over the body.
 The blisters itch and may crack open and bleed.
+Other symptoms can include:

 Scarlet fever

-Scarlet fever results from a group A Streptococcus infection, such as strep throat.
+Scarlet fever occurs due to a group A Streptococcus infection, such as strep throat.
 Strep is a bacterial infection, and people usually get sick within a few days of infection.

-A scarlet fever rash may affect the chest, neck, or groin.
+A scarlet fever rash may start at the chest, neck, or groin.
+It may spread to other body parts, or may cover the whole body.

 If a child has a sore throat and a rash, or they get a rash after a sore throat goes away, they may have scarlet fever.
 Most kids also get a fever and may have flushed-looking cheeks.